 Child and Dependent Care Expenses - Code 101

 You may claim this deduction on your Virginia return only if you were eligible to claim a credit for child and dependent care expenses on your federal return.
-Pulls automatically from Federal return.
+This deduction is pulled automatically from Federal return to your Virginia state return.

 Foster Care Deduction – Code 102